Everything you need to know about the primary clarifier

 Primary clarifiers have some disadvantages that may make their use impractical in some situations:

-• require a lot of space to install, which can be a problem in densely populated areas or in confined spaces.
+• They require a large installation area, which can be a challenge in densely populated or confined spaces.

 • requires regular maintenance to operate properly, which may result in additional costs.